 For more information call us today on 07 5576 2633

 If you are part of a couple in distress, you may feel that there is no way out of your troubled relationship.

 Our couples therapists have all undertaken training in two of the world's best approaches to couples therapy - Gottman Marital Therapy and Emotion Focused Therapy for Couples.
-Our couples are amongst the very few therapists in Australia who are fully certified as Gottman Marital Therapists - please see their individual profiles on our About page for more information.
+These therapists are amongst the very few in Australia who are fully certified as Gottman Marital Therapists - please see their individual profiles on our About page for more information.